Why should I come to Otago?

 Other prerequisites may also be required, depending on the topic which has been selected.
 A topic in economic history, for example, may require papers in economics and statistics.
 These prerequisite requirements should be considered by students in their undergraduate careers.
 If the student has not taken a prerequisite paper as a part of their undergraduate degree it must be taken during the first year of enrolment as an MA student or a provisional PhD.

-Associate Professor Alex Trapeznik is Chair of the Postgraduate Studies Committee.
+Professor Angela Wanhalla is Chair of the Postgraduate Studies Committee.